marcmylemans/marcmylemans.github.io/_posts/2023-03-26-WHFB_CloudKerberosTrustDeployment.md

 <img src="https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/images/whfb-intune-disable.png" alt="whfb-intune-disable">

-If the tenant-wide policy is enabled and configured to your needs, you can skip to Configure cloud Kerberos trust policy.
+> If the tenant-wide policy is enabled and configured to your needs, you can skip to Configure cloud Kerberos trust policy.
 Otherwise, follow the instructions below to create a policy using an account protection policy.
+{: .prompt-tip }

 ## Enable Windows Hello for Business
 To configure Windows Hello for Business using an account protection policy: